-The tested and approved USB storage devices include: Kingston Data Traveler, SanDisk Cruzer, Sony Microvault, Lexar, and Hirschmann ACA21.
+The following version 2.0 USB storage devices are known to work: Kingston Data Traveler, SanDisk Cruzer, Sony Microvault, Lexar, and Hirschmann ACA21-USB.
+Other brands and models may work, but have not been tested.

 Only USB devices formatted as FAT or FAT32 are compatible.